Empathy Training UK

 Rarely a dealbreaker — but it needs to be understood early.
 SNC has navigated NHS procurement frameworks, council commissioning processes, and large corporate procurement requirements.
 Raise it on the discovery call and we can establish what is needed before either party invests further time.

-All SNC delivery is by Stuart Nolan personally — which is what clients consistently say they value.
+All SNC delivery is by Dr Stuart Nolan personally — which is what clients consistently say they value.
 For organisations that want to reduce dependency on external delivery, the Train-the-Trainer programme trains internal L&D leads or HR professionals to deliver all five physical exercises themselves.
 Participants are awarded the SNC Certified Physical Empathy Trainer credential on completion and licensed to deliver the exercises internally.
 More on Train-the-Trainer here.

 The first step is a free 30-minute discovery call.
 No sales pressure, no generic proposal.
 We establish whether there is a fit, define the challenge clearly, and agree what good looks like before any money changes hands.
 If you are not sure which tier is right, the Empathy Diagnostic (£950) is the lowest-risk starting point — and the fee is deducted from any subsequent booking within 60 days.